Matrix-Weighted Besov-Type and Triebel--Lizorkin-Type Spaces II: Sharp Boundedness of Almost Diagonal Operators: Introduction

-The organization of the remainder of this article is as follows.
+The organization of the rest of this article is as follows:

-In Section \ref{preliminaries}, we recall the definitions of $A_p$-matrix weights and matrix-weighted Besov-type and Triebel--Lizorkin-type sequence spaces.

-In Section \ref{almost}, we recall the existing results, Theorem \ref{ad FJ-YY}, about the boundedness of almost diagonal operators on several sequence spaces related on $\dot a^{s,\tau}_{p,q}(W)$.
+{ The first few sections present the relevant preliminaries.
+In Section \ref{preliminaries}, we recall the definition of $A_p$-matrix weights and the related concept of matrix $A_p$-dimension, which plays a key role in the formulation of our almost diagonality assumptions in the general case.
+In Section \ref{BTL}, we define the matrix-weighted Besov-type and Triebel--Lizorkin-type sequence spaces, and their classification, from \cite{bhyy1}, into supercritical, critical, and subcritical spaces, which will also be reflected in the way that these different cases are treated in the proof of the main results.
+In Section \ref{almost}, we {discuss the almost diagonal operators, the main theme of this paper, and} recall the existing results, Theorem \ref{ad FJ-YY}, about their boundedness on several sequence spaces related to $\dot a^{s,\tau}_{p,q}(W)$.

-In Section \ref{better}, we formulate a new result, Theorem \ref{ad BF}, about the boundedness of almost diagonal operators on $\dot a^{s,\tau}_{p,q}(W)$, which improves all cases of Theorem \ref{ad FJ-YY} in the subcritical range.
-Since the proof of this theorem is lengthy, it is presented in the subsequent three sections, some of which are also of independent interest.
+In Section \ref{better}, we formulate the main new result, Theorem \ref{ad BF}, about the boundedness of almost diagonal operators on $\dot a^{s,\tau}_{p,q}(W)$, which improves all cases of Theorem \ref{ad FJ-YY} in the subcritical range.
+We also prove the sharpness of this theorem in several cases.
+Since the proof of this theorem is lengthy, it is presented in {several subsequent sections, starting with the somewhat simpler cases of ``plain'' Besov and Triebel--Lizorkin spaces with $\tau=0$, which have an independent interest.
+Moreover, the examples demonstrating the sharpness are presented in their own sections.}

-In Section \ref{sec ad Besov}, we provide some conditions for the boundedness of almost diagonal operators on matrix-weighted Besov sequence spaces $\dot b_{p,q}^s(W)$ and demonstrate their sharpness.
-In particular, we find that the almost diagonal conditions of $\dot b_{p,q}^s$ given by Frazier et al. \cite[Theorem 6.20]{fjw91} are sharp, which is new.
+In Section \ref{sec ad Besov}, we provide conditions for the boundedness of almost diagonal operators on matrix-weighted Besov sequence spaces $\dot b_{p,q}^s(W)$ and demonstrate their sharpness {in Section \ref{sec sharp Besov}.} In particular, we find that the almost diagonal conditions of $\dot b_{p,q}^s$ given by Frazier et al. \cite[Theorem 6.20]{fjw91} are sharp, which is new.
 Recall that Frazier and Roudenko \cite{fr04,ro03} have already established the boundedness of almost diagonal operators on $\dot b^{s}_{p,q}(W)$, but our almost diagonal conditions improve theirs.